typekcz/beepboop-steam/README.md

 Option | Description
 ------ | -----------
-baseUrl| URL where web interface will be accessed.
+mode | `"client"` for using Docker image with Steam client, `"web"` for using headless web browser (currently broken) baseUrl| URL where web interface will be accessed.
 This will be http://localhost:8080/ when running locally. steam.groupName | Name of the Steam group chat.
 See picture below.
 Bot's account has to be member of the group chat. steam.channelName | Name of the voice channel in Steam group chat.
 See picture below.